anima-wg/brski-cloud/anima-brski-cloud.md

 It can redirect the request to the Owner Registrar for handling, or it can return a voucher that includes an "est-domain" attribute that points to the Owner EST Service.
-When returning a voucher, additional bootstrapping information is embedded in the voucher.
+When returning a voucher, additional bootstrapping information can be embedded in the voucher using the `additional-configuration-url` attribute.
+The contents of this additional configuration are device and vendor specific.
 Both mechanisms are described in detail later in this document.

 The network operator or enterprise is the intended owner of the new device: the Pledge.